gvwilson/sensibleadventures/nardica/nardica.md

-was ten times the size of Halley, home port for the fleet that glared across the Drake Passage at the southernmost tip of South America and the Zillion marauders who called it home.
+was ten times the size of Halley, home port for the fleet that glared across the Drake Passage at the southernmost tip of South America and the Zillion marauders who used it as a base.

 A pair of sleek sentry torpedoes surfaced beside them as they rounded the rocky point